microsoft/MCW-Analyzing-text-with-Azure-Machine-Learning-and-Cognitive-Services/Whiteboard design session/WDS trainer guide - Cognitive services and deep learning.md

 5. For this scenario, Contoso has indicated an interest in using TensorFlow, but is concerned about the complexity of jumping right in.
 They are wondering if Keras would provide an easier framework they could use as a stepping stone to the full-blown TensorFlow, which would enable them to build TensorFlow compatible models so that they can "graduate" to using TensorFlow when the team is ready.

     TensorFlow is a robust framework for performing machine learning, including building neural networks.
-The Keras library builds upon Tensorflow and provides an easy-to-use and understand high-level API for implementing deep neural networks, complete with tutorials and examples.
+The Keras library builds upon TensorFlow and provides an easy-to-use and understand high-level API for implementing deep neural networks, complete with tutorials and examples.
 Models built with Keras are TensorFlow models, so if they choose to move fully towards the lower level TensorFlow API's, then they could do so without having to re-create the models.

 6. What would a LSTM recurrent neural network that performs this classification look like?
 Show a snippet of a single layer of an unrolled LSTM network, and the binary classification output at the last step of the network.